ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz/business-central/LocalFunctionality/Czech/how-to-use-posting-groups-in-transfer-orders.md

 ---
-title: Czech Local Functionality - Posting groups in transfer orders | Microsoft Docs
+title: Czech Local Functionality - Posting groups in Transfer Orders | Microsoft Docs
 description: In the Transfer Orders functionality, fields for Gen. Bus.
 Post.
 Groups for Ship and Receive posting were added.
 author: v-pejano